rdkcentral/firebolt-certification-app/docs/intentReaderHandlers/GetTestHandler.md

 GetTestHandler is invoked when the task specified in the intent has the value "getTest".
 This handler is used to fetch mochawesome report from FCA.

 It performs the following actions:
-1. Parses the input message received to get the job ID.
+1. Parses the input message received to get the job ID of the report to be fetched.
-2. Fetches the mochawesome report of the job ID received.
+2. Fetches the mochawesome report based on the job ID received.
 3. Sends the response back to the IntentReader.

 ## Usage